envicutor/drafts/flow.rst

       - If lease - now's timestamp > threshold

         - Assume that the CacheBuilder that was working on it is dead
-        - Reset the Dependencies object in the BuildStore
+        - Reset the lease of the Dependencies object in the BuildStore
         - Send a message to the BuildStore with the Dependencies object id to cause a CacheBuilder to install the dependencies